-On Monday 15th July, ResPublica and The Oxford Character Project are holding a panel discussion to ask what open-mindedness is and how we can develop it.
+On Monday 15th July, ResPublica and The Oxford Character Project held a panel discussion to ask what open-mindedness is and how we can develop it.
 Recent research has suggested that focusing on intellectual virtues, particularly intellectual humility, might be one way of developing a more open mind.

-We will ask how this can be cultivated in those likely to be leaders in politics, business and civil society – whose voices will be prominent in public discourse in the future – and what role universities can play in developing this.
-In the context of contentious issues both at universities and in wider public discourse, often leading to acrimonious debates and concerns being raised about a decline in civility, we’ll also ask how a focus on intellectual humility in debate and deliberation might moderate a somewhat toxic British politics.
+We asked how this can be cultivated in those likely to be leaders in politics, business and civil society – whose voices will be prominent in public discourse in the future – and what role universities can play in developing this.
+In the context of contentious issues both at universities and in wider public discourse, often leading to acrimonious debates and concerns being raised about a decline in civility, we also asked how a focus on intellectual humility in debate and deliberation might moderate a somewhat toxic British politics.